Pump It Up (video game series): Development

 The Pump It Up 2010 Fiesta: 10th Anniversary Version added two new mission modes (Quest and Skill Up) and removed difficulty levels in favor of chart options, as well as a new "Basic Mode" for new players.
-The inclusion of Fiesta EX (2011) and the two sequels, Fiesta 2 (2012~2013) and PRIME (2014~2015) feature a wide selection of music with Prime introducing the global Rank Mode.
-The next game in the series, PRIME 2 (2016~2017~2018), introduced a new speed system named Auto Velocity, which is calculated by dividing the players Auto Velocity with the BPM of the selected song.
-In XX (2019~2020~2021~2022), A number of new features have appeared, such as Online Matching, a new title feature, step rewards and more.
-It is also the first game to only support HD, therefore, only supporting MK9 and MK10 systems.
-Currently, the newest game Phoenix (2023~2024) has a new scoring system, now having a maximum score of 1 million points, along with a plate system that depends on the accuracy rather than the combo.
+The inclusion of Fiesta EX (2011~2012) and the two sequels, Fiesta 2 (2012~2014) and PRIME (2014~2016) feature a wide selection of music with Prime introducing the global Rank Mode.
+The next game in the series, PRIME 2 (2016~2019), introduced a new speed system named Auto Velocity, which is calculated by dividing the players Auto Velocity with the BPM of the selected song.
+In XX (2019~2023), A number of new features have appeared, such as Online Matching, a new title feature, step rewards and more.
+It is also the first game to only support wide-screen cabs, therefore, only supporting MK9 and MK10 systems.

+Currently, the newest game Phoenix series (2023~present) has a new scoring system, now having a maximum score of 1 million points, along with a plate system that depends on the accuracy rather than the combo.
 It also introduces Premium Mode which requires 2 credits for one player (51 misses break off system, exclusive songs, 6 hearts, and exclusive commands such as Pass M or Pass G) and Normal Mode which requires only one credit (Forced break on at the second stage and over, only 3 stages), moreover, Phoenix is the first game to not support USB as a viable way to load profiles and update the game, and Premium Mode is only available through the AM.PASS service, which requires the machine to be online, thus making Premium Mode as an online-exclusive game mode.